kentan88/aass/README.md

-# Aass
+# AASS

-Acts-As-State-Setter (Aass) sets the next state of a object based on the current state and a specified condition.
+Acts-As-State-Setter (AASS) sets the next state of a object based on the current state and a specified condition.

 ## Installation